Substantial Damage & Storm Permits

 We know recovering from two hurricanes is overwhelming.
 Pinellas County is actively working to help our residents get back on their feet while following guidelines that will protect our community from future harm.

-If you live in a flood hazard area in an unincorporated part of Pinellas County and your home was damaged during the hurricanes, your property will be assessed for Substantial Damage.
+If you live in a flood hazard area and your home was damaged during the hurricanes, your property will be assessed for Substantial Damage.

 Here’s what you can expect